 Second is the motto of Rose of Sharon Academy in Nairobi where I taught piano for a year in 2015.
 The academy's motto reads: Nurturing Excellence in Spirit, Wisdom and Grace.
 It is borrowed from a verse in the book of Luke in the Bible.
 A wonderful motto, isn't it?

 Third is the motto of Harvard College: Ve ri tas (Verity and Truth).
 I have tried to apply that motto in every area of my life which explains why I am always truthful in what I say and write.
 So even though I was rejected at Harvard College in the two times I applied for undergraduate admission, I am glad to be living the Harvard motto.

 Fourth is the motto of Patrick Henry College: For Christ and For Liberty.
 I love that motto because it resonates with my belief in Christ and in respect for other people's faith: be they Muslims, Buddhists or atheists.
 And that explains why even though I believe deeply in the Bible, I have never tried to impose my beliefs on anyone.
-I am now striving to win people to my way of thinking, which roots from my faith in Christ, through my words, deeds, humour, warmth of personality and good will towards all people.

 Fifth is the motto of Liberty University: Knowledge Aflame.
-I have been inspired by that motto to acquire knowledge by reading, reflection, socializing and listening to music as well as by occassionally watching movies and sports.
+I have been inspired by that motto to acquire knowledge by reading, reflecting, socializing and listening to music as well as by occassionally watching movies and sports.
 Talk of keeping knowledge aflame.